kellertuer/MVIRT/Readme.md

 ## Installation, Initialization

-For installation just place the folder ManImRes somewhere in your preferred
+For installation just place the folder MVIRT somewhere in your preferred
 directory.
 On Startup be sure to have `ManImRes` as your base directory or
 call `initMVIRT();` from anywhere.
 By default it adds all necessary folders
 to the MATLAB path and initializes the debug helping functions.